-This story was published on 31 May 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 31 May 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 20,000 unemployed young people have now gained the skills to help them meet employers’ needs.
 And more than 30% of them have moved into a job or an internship.

 Employability Skills Training (EST) is the ‘prepare’ element of the Australian Government’s Youth Jobs PaTH initiative.
 It equips young people with the skills, attitudes and behaviours needed to be successful in a job.

 It includes job-search skills, résumé development and interview techniques.
 A second block of training focuses on workplace skills, such as IT, problem solving, effective communication and the opportunity to meet with employers.

 It makes getting a job that little bit easier by providing intensive pre-employment training so young people get used to being in a work environment.